viktorFIIT/relationships-between-organizational-patterns/neural-network/README.md

 Neural Networks can be used to connect multiple patterns to create bigger whole, because of their ability to search for global tendencies.
 Multiple-layer perceptrons, in the other hand, can be only used to search for local tendencies.

-See more here about the CNN if you're interested here https://d2l.ai/chapter_convolutional-neural-networks/index.html
+See more about the CNN if you're interested here https://d2l.ai/chapter_convolutional-neural-networks/index.html

-# Why do we talk about the ,ulti-layer perceptrons instead of the neurons or perceptrons?
+# Why do we talk about the multi-layer perceptrons instead of the neurons or perceptrons?

 Logical neuron originally designed by Pitts & McCulloch in 1943 works only with integer or with binary-encoded attributes.
 Their logical neuron also assumes that all attributes in a dataset have a same weight.
 In our case, this would mean